TexasInstruments/edgeai-tensorlab/README.md

 ## Acknowledgements
-Apart from [torchvision](https://github.com/pytorch/vision), our source code uses parts of the following open source projects.
+Some parts of this code are taken from [torchvision](https://github.com/pytorch/vision).
+This also uses parts of the following open source projects.
 We would like to thank their authors for making their code bases publicly available.

 |Module/Functionality              |Parts of the code borrowed/modified from                                             |
 |----------------------------------|-------------------------------------------------------------------------------------|